goharbor/website/docs/install-config/_index.md

 By default, Harbor uses its own private key and certificate to authenticate with Docker.
 For information about how to optionally customize your configuration to use your own key and certificate, see [Customize the Harbor Token Service](customize-token-service.md).

 After installation, log into your Harbor via the web console to configure the instance under 'configuration'.
-Harbor also provides a command line interface (CLI) that allows you to [Configure Harbor User Settings at the Command Line](configure-user-settings-cli.md).
+Harbor also provides a command line interface (CLI) that allows you to [Configure Harbor System Settings at the Command Line](configure-system-settings-cli.md).

 ## Harbor Components